AlexMetsai/Audio-Effects-cpp/README.md

 # Audio-Effects-cpp

-Implementations of audio effects on the c++ language.
+Implementations of audio effects using c++.

 This code relies on the header file provided by https://github.com/adamstark/AudioFile for wav audio I/O.